MUCodeAcademy/coding-101-example/commands.md

 To download these files, type these steps into the terminal:

+Either click the green code button and download a zip file OR:

 1. git clone https://github.com/MUCodeAcademy/coding-101-example
 2. It will probably ask you to "trust these authors" for the files, press "y" then enter.